 It is advisable that you book a gorilla permit way early in advance at least between 3-6 months in advance.
 This is major because so many Africa safari travelers opt to visit these gorilla destinations and yet there aren’t always enough permits for everyone to get any time they feel like especially if you want to come during the peak season of tourist arrivals in these countries of Uganda Rwanda and Congo.

 What Is the Minimum Age of Gorilla Trekking in Africa for Uganda Rwanda and /or Congo?

 The minimum age required for a person to undertake gorilla trekking is 15 years and above.
-This so because of the greater challenges that might be involved like tracking gorillas for a long time or getting scared on seeing the gorillas themselves as they are huge animals.
-Children below 15 years shouldn’t be left behind on a visit to Uganda, Rwanda and Congo as there are other activities they engage in such as birding.
+This so because of the greater challenges that might be involved like tracking gorillas for a long time or getting scared of seeing the gorillas themselves as they are huge animals.
+Children below 15 years shouldn’t be left behind on a visit to Uganda, Rwanda, and Congo as there are other activities they engage in such as birding.

-How Long Is Gorilla Trekking in Africa in Uganda, Rwanda and Congo?
+How Long Is Gorilla Trekking in Africa in Uganda, Rwanda, and Congo?

 On average gorilla tracking in these countries takes between 4-8 hours to end.
-The time spent during gorilla trekking in Uganda, Rwanda and Congo majorly depends on a number of facts and these include
+The time spent during gorilla trekking in Uganda, Rwanda, and Congo majorly depends on a number of facts, and these include

-The location of the gorilla family: When you track a gorilla family which is known to habituate in areas nearer the park centre, you are likely to spend less time out in the open wilderness tracking gorillas and when you track for a family that stays far away from the reverse is very true.
+The location of the gorilla family: When you track a gorilla family which is known to habituate in areas nearer the park center, you are likely to spend less time out in the open wilderness tracking gorillas and when you track for a family that stays far away from the reverse is very true.

 Moods of the tracked gorilla family: When you track a gorilla family that has been agitated, your ranger guide might be forced to cut short your time with the gorillas because your safety is his primary concern because these gorillas are wild animals which have the ability to charge to anyone they think is posing a threat to their family.